What Are Safety Objectives in Aviation SMS

 - “Develop a positive, non-punitive hazard reporting culture.”

-- Increase hazard reporting 10% over previous year;
+- Increase hazard reporting by 10% over the previous year;

 - Reduce average day for hazard reporting for new employees to less than 14 days; and